Women report experience with cryolipolysis, which 'deformed' Linda Evangelista

 London-based photographer Joanne Muhammad underwent cryolipolysis procedures four years ago after losing nearly 16 kilos.

-“I noticed that I had a little tummy and some accumulated fat that I couldn’t get rid of, no matter how many different exercises I did,” she tells BBC.
+“I realized that I had a little tummy and accumulated fat that I couldn’t get rid of, no matter how many different exercises I did,” she tells the BBC.

 She claims that she did the procedure more for personal care than to achieve an ideal body.
 “I did this so that when I got up in the morning and looked at myself in the mirror, I could say ok,” he says.